thibmeu/imperial-broadcast-in-elixir/report.md

 The system under test is composed of `N = 5` fully connected peers.
 Each peer broadcast `max_messages` or until a `timeout` is reach.

-I've set a priority on listening.
+I have set a priority on listening.
 Then if a peer has messages in its mailbox, it will first process them and pursue its broadcasting later on.

+> *Note* While writing this report, I have discovered Elixir `self_string()` function does not uniquely identify processes over a network while the sending system still seems to work properly.
+It is an output issue which can be fixed by assigning a number to each peer.
+Then one can print this number instead of peer's pid.

 #### Tests